Updated 5 June 2021

 The thing is, though, my kids still need naps.
 And when travelling in a hot, muggy climate they’re not used to (not to mention taking in so many different sights, sounds, and smells) they got tired really easily.
 I’ve mentioned in other posts that we tend to work our itineraries around naptimes.
 This breaks the day into morning and afternoon activities.
 We can either head back to our rooms for naps or structure the day so there’s a restful spot (such as a beach club) or a long drive in the middle of the day.
 All that said, the reality is we were never going to cover all the things on our list with a three-day/four-night itinerary.

-We’ll certainly be back, and Mr. Winter and I will likely have a night or two on our own in Singapore at the end of 2019.
-Marina Bay Sands, ArtScience Museum and Gardens By The Bay will be our top priority (as well as relaxing kid-free!)
+We’ll certainly be back, and Mr. Winter and I will likely have a night or two on our own in Singapore when we next travel kid-free.
+Marina Bay Sands, ArtScience Museum and Gardens By The Bay will be our top priority.

 Love this post?
 Do me a favour and share it!